wiked/paperdb/README.md

 So, is it Paperdb or paperdb?
 -----------------------------

 The name of the application and repository is paperdb.
 It only gets capitalized in the beginning of sentences, like other nouns in the English language.
 If you're writing *auf Deutche* feel free to capitalize "Der Paperdb".
-German is kind of odd like.
+German is kind of odd like that.